How to Bypass MLB Blackout Restrictions: Watch MLB.TV Games

 There’s also a kill switch that cuts off your connection in case of any VPN connection drops.
 When using Surfshark for regular browsing activities, you can also rely on a CleanWeb feature.
 This tool blocks any trackers, malware, and ads.
 It also keeps you safe from phishing attempts.

 Aside from its ability to bypass MLB.TV blackout restrictions, Surfshark is also very adept for any other purpose you might use it for.
 It’s great for torrenting, offers reliable performance for gaming, and possesses excellent security features.
+It can also access multiple Netflix libraries.

 The service is based in the Netherlands, which might alarm some privacy-conscious users.
 But, there’s no reason to worry, as it has a zero-logs policy.
 Moreover, Surfshark uses only RAM-based servers.